dottjt/plastic/other/qa.md

-# Am I mentally okay?

-Although the book touches on some very dark moments and overall paints a very broken man, I am doing fine.
-There is no possibly way I could have written a book without my mental health intact.

-# Why do some characters not have names?
-In fact, why does Milo only have a name?

-It’s to emphasis the priority of the character and how he thinks.
-He only cares about what he can fuck.

-The idea behind this novel is that you never really get to know too much about the character.
-The actual details of his life is inconsequential.
-Rather, the idea is that you only get to experience his life through his own observations.
-His subjective understanding.

-In fact, the moment you start talking about specifics is when you not only begin to lose the charm of the writing, but it also destroys the illusion that the character is being honest.

-Ultimately the character is trying to prove that he's human.
-He wants that so badly.

 # What are some of the central themes of the novel?

 In essence, this is a novel about bipolar disorder.
 The first half of the novel describes the depression and the downfall and the second half of the novel describes the ascent.